 They will successfully absorb the foul odors and sweat to keep your shoes smelling great

-Hopefully, my tips will really help your shoes stay fresh and last longer.
-But If everything fails, then it’s time to get yourself a new pair of shoes!
+Hopefully, my tips will really help to keep your shoes stay fresh and last longer.
+But If you tried everything above and failed miserably, then it’s time to get yourself a new pair of shoes!